Frequently Asked Questions

 Do lenders offer loans over $1,000?

-Participating lenders in our network only provide short-term loans up to $1,000.
-If you're approved and practice responsible borrowing, we encourage you to apply again in the future.
-When you return to our site, we securely save all your information to make it easier to apply again.
+Most short-term lenders only offer loans up to $1,000.
+If you’re approved and practice responsible borrowing, you can find a lender again in the future.
+When you return to our site, if your information hasn’t changed, you can access your previously submitted information, making it even easier to find a lender.

 Can I get an installment loan?